Ron Cameron (sportscaster): After WXYZ

-Recent Shows
+Later shows

-Since the mid 2010s, Cameron has hosted shows on mostly WDTK and WPON.
+From the mid-2010s, Cameron hosted shows on mostly WDTK and WPON.
 During that time, his producer often joined the on-air discussions.
-His most recent shows have attracted a regular group of callers whose unique personalities and interests have essentially made these callers regular features of the show.
+His later shows attracted a regular group of callers whose unique personalities and interests essentially made these callers regular features of the show.

-Cameron's radio guests in the mid 2010s and early 2020s have included older sports figures who no longer receive much attention on sports talk shows that are aimed at younger audiences.
+Cameron's radio guests in the mid-2010s and early 2020s included older sports figures who no longer receive much attention on sports talk shows that are aimed at younger audiences.
 Many of these sports figures were interviewed a few years before they died.
 These deceased interviewees included Bob Wolff, Tommy Lasorda, Jud Heathcote, Bob Miller, and Jim Bunning.
 Other still-living interviewees have included Phil Regan, Charlie Maxwell, Jake Wood, and Boots Day.
-Cameron's show also has included regular appearances by Detroit area sports and media personalities like Ray Scott, Denny McLain, Jerry Green, Rich Kincaide, and Mark Wilson.
+Cameron's show also included regular appearances by Detroit area sports and media personalities like Ray Scott, Denny McLain, Jerry Green, Jim Devellano, Ken Holland, Paul Woods, Terry Foster, Rich Kincaide, and Mark Wilson.

-Cameron's recent shows have developed a cult-like following in one of the most active discussion threads on the Michigan Radio and TV Buzzboard.
+Cameron's later shows developed a cult-like following in one of the most active discussion threads on the Michigan Radio and TV Buzzboard.
 Thread participants have expressed themselves through critical analysis, fact checking, satirical fiction, and song parodies.

+Cameron's contract with WDTK was terminated May 1, 2023 after the alleged usage of racial slurs the previous day's show.
+He returned to WPON and hosted a show until February 16, 2024.

 Radio Station Ownership and Management

-Cameron has also tried owning and managing radio stations.
+Cameron also tried owning and managing radio stations.
 In June 1992, he bought a 1,000-watt radio station in Bradenton, FL (WJRB-AM), which was on the air for only five months before it went off the air and was put on the market for a new buyer.
 He returned to Michigan in 1994 to buy a 3,000-watt radio station in Standish.
 In 1997, he signed a three-year lease on radio station KMET in Banning, CA, but was back in Michigan in 1998.
 In March 1999, he started work as general manager of KSBQ in Santa Maria, CA, but left the station about six months later to buy a minor league baseball team in Lafayette, Louisiana.